WuRobber/CVMaterial/DLCV/README.md

-# 電腦視覺與應用期中專案說明
+# 深度學習應用於電腦視覺專案說明
 In this project, I organize a process by using image segmentation model to reconstruct industrial equipment in a virtual environment, this innovative approach allows us to create virtual repre-sentations of equipment with textures derived from the real world.
 While the technology is still progressing towards real-time mapping, it presents a promising solution for accurate texture re-construction.
 The significance of this project extends beyond not only visual fidelity, but also offers substantial benefits in terms of environmental sustainability[1], operational efficiency[2], and logistical simplicity.
 Keywords: Texture Mapping, Real-Time Rendering, Salient Object Detection, 3D Visualization, Virtual Reality.

-# Midterm Project Source
+# Project Source

 - [ ]  Code Scripts